stolos/docs.stolos.io/_start/installing-stolos.md

 ## Windows

-### 1. Set up Cygwin
+### 1. Install utilities via Cygwin
-First thing you need to do to install and work with Stolos on Windows is to setup [**Cygwin**](https://cygwin.com/) on your machine.
+First thing you need to do to install and work with Stolos on Windows is to setup [**Cygwin**](https://cygwin.com/) along with on your machine, along with the utilities needed to run Stolos.
 To do this follow this steps

-1. Download the 64-bit version of Cygwin from https://cygwin.com/install.html
+1. Download the 64-bit version of Cygwin from [https://cygwin.com/install.html](https://cygwin.com/install.html)
 2. Run `setup-x86_64.exe`
 3. Install the following:
     - `openssh` from **Net**